ZeroGravigra/MADT8101-Customer-Analytics/Homework 3 Customer Churn Scoring/README.md

 **Google Colab :** [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ZeroGravigra/MADT8101-Customer-Analytics/blob/main/Homework%203%20Customer%20Churn%20Scoring/Raw%20Data/Churn_Scoring.ipynb)

-The dataset was processed by using Google Colab notebooks as the following
+The dataset was processed by using Google Colab notebooks as the following :
-* Drop the missing value out
+* Drop the missing value out.
-* Transform the category variable to numeric variable by using one-hot encoding technique
+* Transform the category variable to numeric variable by using one-hot encoding technique.
-* Perform standard scaling on x variable
+* Perform standard scaling on x variable.
-* Split dataset to test set and train set with ratio at 0.2
+* Split dataset to test set and train set with ratio at 0.2.

 ## Analysis and Discussion
 The imbalance between churn customer and not churn customer was observed from data exploration.
 In this situation, apply sampling technique should be considerate.